zhangjunpeng411/miRSM2.0_case_study/README.md

 The non-negative matrix factorization (NMF) method fails to identify gene modules.

 ## Potential solution:
 The NMF method is limited to non-negative matrix.
 Please check if the input RNA-seq data is a non-negative matrix.
 If the input RNA-seq data is not a non-negative matrix, the data is recommended to remove negative values.
-If the input RNA-seq data is a non-negative matrix, it is recommended to add a very small constant to the data e.g. 1.0E-06.
+If the input RNA-seq data is a non-negative matrix, it is recommended to add a very small constant (e.g. 1.00E-06) to the data.

 ## Problem 3:
 The sensitivity canonical correlation (SCC) method fails to infer miRNA sponge modules.